liguori/gh-hackathon-dev/README.md

 # Challenge 3: CI/CD 🚀
 The application must be build and deployed with GitHub Actions.

 💡To connect to Azure use the GitHub Action secret named AZURE_CREDENTIALS already configured for you.
 Sync with the operation team for the target Azure resources.
+💡A skeleton of the GitHub Action has been created [.github/workflows/build-deploy-app.yml](other_file.md).
+Do not modify the trigger.
+Complete it with your code and make sure to launch it for your branch.

 # Challenge 4: Documentation 📝
 The application must have a DOCS.md file with a description of the application, a sequence diagram for the database schema and instructions on how to build, test, and deploy the application.